Scrappyland: The Unofficial Official Scrappy Site

-Scrappy and His Amazing Puppet Theatre
+Scrappy and His Amazing Puppet Theater

 August 2005

 There are those who think that Scrappy is too specific a subject for a Web site.
-Hah--here at Scrappyland, we're beginning to think he's too general a topic.
-There's so much stuff relating to just one aspect of Scrappy--the Puppet Theatre premium that released as a tie-in with Farina in 1936--that we've been forced to add this entire section about it.
-If we discover anything else concerning the theatre--and we probably will--it may warrant an entire site of its own.
+Hah–here at Scrappyland, we’re beginning to think he’s too general a topic.
+There’s so much stuff relating to just one aspect of Scrappy–the Puppet Theatre premium that released as a tie-in with Farina in 1936–that we’ve been forced to add this entire section about it.
+If we discover anything else concerning the theatre–and we probably will–it may warrant an entire site of its own.

 The obvious thing would be to start by showing you the theatre itself.
 Before we do, we're going to build some suspense.
 Which is what Columbia did with its massive promotional effort.
 In this ad (reproduced from the November 1st Cleveland Plain Dealer comics section), Pillsbury did its best to whip young America into a veritable froth of Scrappy Puppet Theatre excitement.
 (Click on the ad to see it at a larger size.)
 Little Mary and Johnny (generic 1930s kid names, those) beseech their mother to buy two small-size boxes of Farina in order to receive the Theatre.
 The ad notes that Farina is the "best thing on earth for boys and girls who want to be strong and healthy."
 (Of course, this was when cigarettes were also sold as cough suppressants.)